-The concept of gravity has two aspects, the first being gravity acceleration *g* which a body exerts onto another that is found within its gravitational field.
-Initially, this gravity acceleration is independent from the mass of the second body.
+The concept of gravity has two aspects.
+On the one hand, a body exerts acceleration *g* onto another within its gravitational field.
+It is independent of the mass of the second body.
 In addition, it will vary with the distance squared.

 acceleration = space / time ² = m / s ²

-In other words, which in my opinion it seems much more intuitive, gravity as a force of attraction per unit of mass or kilogram which will be exerted onto another object.
+In other words, gravity is a force of attraction per unit of mass onto another object.